syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/multi-threading-word-to-pdf-faqs.md

         Using inputStream As New FileStream(inputTemplatePath, FileMode.Open, FileAccess.Read, FileShare.Read)
             ' Load the Word document from the memory stream.
             Using document As New WordDocument(inputStream, FormatType.Docx)
-                ' Convert Word document to PDF
+                ' Convert Word document to PDF.
                 Using renderer As New DocIORenderer()
                     ' Convert Word document to PDF
                     Dim pdfDocument As PdfDocument = renderer.ConvertToPDF(document)

-                    ' Save the PDF document
+                    ' Save the PDF document.
                     Using outputFileStream As New FileStream("Output" & Guid.NewGuid().ToString() & ".pdf", FileMode.Create, FileAccess.Write)
                         pdfDocument.Save(outputFileStream)
                     End Using

-                    ' Dispose renderer to free resources
+                    ' Dispose renderer to free resources.
                     pdfDocument.Dispose()
                 End Using
             End Using